"God is summoning millions of believers to

 We have also developed a multi-national missionary force.
 Some of the best motivators in terms of developing local incentive have been four or five missionary couples Argentina now serving in several countries of the world.

 We haven't found the perfect formula.
 I've been a field missionary and I know the struggles we have in getting some local leaders to focus on God rather than on the American dollar.
 However, we have been successful in some places.
 I am really proud, for example, of the Haitian Nazarenes on the island of La Gonave.
 That island is the poorest place in the poorest country in the western hemisphere.
-Yet, a few years ago our district of 35 churches on that island went totally self-supporting.
+Yet, a few years ago, the district of 35 churches on that island went totally self-supporting.
 Since that time they've grown to 50 churches!

 Their growth really reflects what has happened to us worldwide since we moved away from subsidizing local churches.
 We've seen more aggressive evangelism and much greater spiritual maturity as those subsidies have been phased out.